 - The amount paid does not exceed the income tax payable upon the death of the beneficiary of the trust.

-A testamentary trust keeps its status when it receives a contribution that is either a qualifying expenditure for the federal home renovation tax credit or a qualifying expenditure for the federal home accessibility tax credit from one of its beneficiaries.
+A testamentary trust keeps its status if it receives a contribution that is either a qualifying expenditure for the federal home renovation tax credit or a qualifying expenditure for the federal home accessibility tax credit from one of its beneficiaries.

 The taxation year of a testamentary trust that is a GRE must correspond to the period for which the trust's books are closed for the purpose of making an assessment under federal legislation.

 If you are a liquidator of a succession, see Obligation to File the Trust Income Tax Return to determine if you must file a return for the succession.

-In addition, if you have to distribute the deceased person's property, you must first obtain a certificate authorizing the distribution of property.
+In addition, if you have to distribute a deceased person's property, you must first obtain a certificate authorizing the distribution of the testamentary's trust property.
+For more information, see Notice Before Distribution of Property.